Notice - SLC HOLDINGS INC. and STRACON GROUP HOLDING INC. and ONTARIO SECURITIES COMMISSION, File No. 2026-6

 News provided byOntario Securities Commission

-A copy of the Reasons for Decision dated February 5, 2026 is available at capitalmarketstribunal.ca
+A copy of the Order dated February 12, 2026 is available at capitalmarketstribunal.ca.

 Registrar, Governance & Tribunal Secretariat